-Clean the glass panels when cool with stove glass cleaner.
+Clean the glass panels when cool with Gallery Glass Cleaner.
 Highly abrasive substances should be avoided as these can scratch the glass and make subsequent cleaning more difficult.
 Wet logs on heated glass, a badly aimed poker or heavy slamming of doors could crack the glass panels.
 The glass will not fracture from heat.